benji-k/KitsuneC2/README.md

 To name a few.
 Feel free to improve this project by submitting a pull-request.

+> Known issues:
+> <br> KitsuneC2 Windows server cannot generate linux implants because of lack of Cgo toolchain support

 ## Installation
 KitsuneC2 has both a CLI-interface and a Web-interface.
 Instructions are different depending on what interface you want.

 ### Install KitsuneC2 with CLI-interface
-Make sure you have Go installed and in **PATH**.
+Make sure you have **Go** and **GCC** installed and in **PATH**.
 Go to the [RELEASES] tab and download the server binary for your platform.
 No extra dependencies are needed, you can run the binary and start your engagement.

 ### Install KitsuneC2 with Web-interface